Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_6.md

 ## 6.3 and 6.4 reflection

 I decided to combine the last 2 sub-milestones of milestones 6 together as 6.3 didn’t have much substance to reflect on.
 Having had some experience with Ansible, I had never before set up the inventory with the variables set.
 I have previously used group_vars to set variables, but I have never done it in the inventory file before.
 While later ansible scripts will require the use of an ansible-vault for secrets, it was interesting to see the ability to give variables to hosts in that way.
 In 6.4, I have used jinja templating a bit in Python and in Ansible scripts, but I have not used it solely for templating.
 It is very interesting to me and I want to see other applications for it.
 When making my config, I did have a bit of confusion when it came to setting the password, as it seemingly refused to change.
 I believe this to be the doing of the plaintext-password line, and I think I could have saved myself a lot of hassle by resetting fw-blue1 when I set its config manually THEN taking its configuration as a base.
+Also had a weird issue where my spaces were being replaced by a different unicode character, don't even know how that happened but I have added it to the troubleshooting steps!
 Overall, a fun milestone and I can’t wait for more Ansible!

 # Sources for all: